atari-monk/battleship-js/docs/log_task.md

 2. 14:45 - 15:11, refactor: centralize event configuration in FLEET_GRID_CONFIG and simplify EventHandler
 3. 15:12 - 16:30, refactor: migrate event handling to centralized configuration and enhance event management
 4. 17:43 - 17:54, refactor: simplify ShipPreview class by extracting painting logic and removing config dependency
+5. 17:55 - 18:36, refactor: remove config dependency from FleetService and centralize configuration for fleet and battle grids

 ### Plan